Deadlines for course approval

 Interdisciplinary programs that are not themselves departments — e.g., Asian Studies, Women's & Gender Studies — propose changes directly to the General Education Committee (if applicable) and EPC when proposing courses not cross-listed with another department.

-New FYI 102 and 103 courses and new Learning Communities (formed from already existing courses) are proposed in consultation with the department, and then proposed by a faculty member directly to the General Education Committee.
-When a course or LC has been approved by this committee, it is then reported to the faculty, who have one week following the dissemination of the report to request that an item be sent back to the committee.
-If a Learning Community requires a new course to be added to the curriculum, this course must go through the department, division, etc. (see above).
-Unless otherwise indicated, all proposed changes will take effect the following academic year.
+New FYI 102 and 103 courses are proposed in consultation with the department, and then proposed by a faculty member directly to the General Education Committee.
+When a course has been approved by this committee, it is then reported to the faculty, who have one week following the dissemination of the report to request that an item be sent back to the committee.

-3. Adding AGES Learning Perspectives and suffixes to new or existing courses
+3. Adding General Education Learning Perspectives and suffixes to new or existing courses

-In order to be considered for AGES designations (any of the Learning Perspectives, G, D, or Q suffixes, etc.) a faculty member must seek approval from the General Education Committee and faculty.
+In order to be considered for General Education designations (any of the Learning Perspectives, G, D, or Q suffixes, etc.) a faculty member must seek approval from the General Education Committee and faculty.

 1. Required for all new courses, including general education courses

-Approval by the General Education Committee is required for new FYI 102 and 103 courses, Learning Communities, and for courses fulfilling Learning Perspectives and Skills requirements.
-In order to have courses considered for the Augustana General Education Studies (AGES) program, faculty need to complete the appropriate AGES approval form(s) along with the New Course proposal form.
-For questions about the AGES approval process, contact Kristin Douglas in the Office of Academic Affairs.
+Approval by the General Education Committee is required for new FYI 102 and 103 courses, and for courses fulfilling Learning Perspectives and Skills requirements.
+In order to have courses considered for the Augustana General Education program, faculty need to complete the appropriate General Education approval form(s) along with the New Course proposal form.
+For questions about the General Education approval process, contact Mike Egan in the Office of Academic Affairs.

 NOTE: In order to be available to students for registration, courses need to go through the entire faculty governance process.
 This means that faculty members need to adhere to the dates listed above.
 Approval documentation must list the effective date when submitted through governance, or the assumed effective date will be for fall term of the following academic year.